 Wow.
-That’s the word that sums up my trip from Fort Lauderdale, Florida to Los Angeles, California on Jetblue’s first/business class Mint cabin.
+That’s the word that sums up my trip from Fort Lauderdale, Florida to Los Angeles, California on Jetblue business class – the Mint cabin.
 It was cheap and wonderful.
 Here’s how it went:

 So I’m an American Airlines loyalist, have Platinum status, and always try to fly them.
 I live in Miami about 30 minutes from the MIA airport (Miami International), and one hour from Fort Lauderdale’s airport (FLL).
 I also have access to the American Express Centurion Lounge at MIA, which means free food and booze.